 If we feel a child is at risk of harm we would usually discuss this with parents.
 We then have a duty of care to report our concerns to the assessment team at social care.

 There are posters around school that give more details about our safeguarding procedures.
-If you have any questions or concerns about safeguarding please speak to one of the designated senior people above.
+If you have any questions or concerns about safeguarding please speak to one of the designated safeguarding leads above.